-I waive the right to inspect or approve any reproduction of my physical likeness or my voice recording, and I release and discharge Texas State University and all of its agents and employees from all claims in connection with the use of my physical likeness, voice, and name.
+I ysical likeness programs.
+I other produc name, pi s in any m agree that ts thereof anner at the shall I waive the right to inspect or approve any reproducti my voice recording, and I release and discharge Texa agents and employees from all claims in connection likeness, voice, and name. as State Univer sity and a all of its Signature Date

-Signature

-Date